Career : 1977 - 1980

 Throughout our game’s rich history, many talented footballers have had lengthy careers without achieving the ultimate goal of a Premiership, while others have found themselves in the right situation at the perfect time, and earned a place in a flag-winning side after only a handful of matches.
 This is exactly what happened to Tasmanian import Michael “Mickey” Young, who squeezed into Carlton’s powerful 1979 team late in his third year, and played in the Blues’ famous Grand Final victory over Collingwood in only his 22nd senior match.

-Young was recruited by Carlton from Hobart-based Clarence in 1977, and allocated the number 19 guernsey previously carried by 1972 Premiership star John O'Connell.
+Pursued by a number of clubs as a 17-year-old before the 1977 season, Young was recruited by Carlton from Hobart-based Clarence in 1977, and allocated the number 19 guernsey previously carried by 1972 Premiership star John O'Connell.
 He spent most of his debut year in the Reserves, before getting his senior call-up and warming the bench for the Blues’ round 15 match against St Kilda at Moorabbin.
 Carlton won that game in a grandstand finish, and from then on Mick was a regular member of the team for the rest of the year.
 In round 20, Young and bustling rover Jim Buckley starred in a big win over Essendon at Princes Park.
 Buckley kicked six goals, while Young’s pace and aerial skills across centre wing provided a reliable avenue forward for his team all day.
 By the end of that year, Young had played seven matches, and had kicked his first career goal in Carlton’s narrow loss to Richmond at the MCG in round 21.

 However, after such a promising start, Young’s second season in 1978 was something of a train wreck.
 Early injuries, a loss of form and the recruitment of former Footscray winger Denis Collins (who took over Young’s wing position in round 3 and didn’t relinquish it) restricted Mick to only four senior appearances for the year.
 For a while, Young’s long-term future at Princes Park seemed tenuous, but he survived the end of year cull, and benefitted from an intense pre-season preparation heading into 1979.